ynput/ayon-documentation/website/docs/addon_usd_artist_houdini_workflow.md

 _What does the publisher do with these anonymous layers?_

-Any anonymous layers generated in your current USD layer being exported can directly be published along.
-The `ayon-houdini` USD publishing logic detects these anonymous layers that will additionally be saved out, generates publish instances for them dynamically.
-It suffixes the Explicit Save Path's filename to the product name generating additonal products, like `{product_name}_{explict_save_filename}`
+Any anonymous layers generated in your current USD layer being exported can directly be published along as a product of its own.

+The `ayon-houdini` USD publishing logic detects these anonymous layers that will additionally be saved out, generates publish instances for them dynamically, and remaps the USD paths to the published representations.
+The Explicit Save Path's **filename** acts as suffix for the product name generating the additional products:
+- `{product_name}_{explict_save_filename}`

-So it is totally fine to generate *more* layers at once and have them published - this will work *with* and *without* the [Contribution Workflow](https://community.ynput.io/t/ayon-usd-workflow-guide/1545/2).
+It is totally fine to generate *more* layers at once and have them published, and this will work *with* and *without* the [AYON USD Contribution Workflow](addon_usd_artist_contribution_workflow).

 However, there may be many cases where you do essentially not want this extra layer.
 For example, a SOP import by default generates that additional sublayer, but you may *just* want to write out that SOP data completely into the resulting USD file - not in an extra sublayer USD file that is layered into a USD file.